IsaHu-dev/Film-Memory-Quiz-Night/README.md

 ### Acknowledgements

-- Thanks to mentor, Moritz Wach for the referral of the README.md example of a user testing graph - as well as PP2 guidance.
+- Thanks to mentor, Moritz Wach for the referral of the README.md example of a user testing table - as well as PP2 guidance.